PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/apartment-models/_index.md

 Strangely, the COM+ literature recommends [Neutral as the default](https://learn.microsoft.com/en-us/windows/win32/cossdk/neutral-apartments).
 However, the registry on my dev box shows that TNA servers are exceedingly rare in practice, appearing only in very large applications like SQL Server and Visual Studio.

 Even though different apartments live in the same process, i.e. address space, interface pointers can't be shared between apartments.
 To send a pointer over, place it on a stream with [CoMarshalInterThreadInterfaceInStream](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-comarshalinterthreadinterfaceinstream) and retrieve it with [CoGetInterfaceAndReleaseStream](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-cogetinterfaceandreleasestream).
 To coordinate these calls, generally you'll need to use a kernel event.

-An [OutProc Server](/study/factoids/computer/microsoft/com/apartment-models/outproc-server) may also have multiple apartments.

-.NET COM clients can be either [MTA or STA](https://learn.microsoft.com/en-us/dotnet/api/system.stathreadattribute?view=net-7.0).

 ---
 # References